warbe-maker/VBA-Component-Management/README.md

 ### The _UpdateOutdatedCommonComponents_ service
 Used with the _Workbook\_Open_ event all  _Used&nbsp;Common&nbsp;Components_ are checked whether they are outdated.
 In case a dialog is displayed which allows to display the code difference (by means of WinMerge) perform the update or skip it.
 The update uses the  _Export&nbsp;File_ of the _Raw&nbsp;Common&nbsp;Component_ in the _Common&nbspComponents_ folder.
 This service is the core service and most critical service provided by CompMan.
 Excel may every now and then close the serviced Workbook when code is updated.
 Fortunately the Workbook can be opened again and the update service continues.

-### The _Workbook Synchronization_ service
+### The _VB-Project Synchronization_ service

-#### General
-The service allows a productive Workbook to remain in use while a copy of it is used for the developed/modification/maintenance.
-When all changed had been done the productive version is synchronized with the changed copy with the benefit of a significantly shorter downtime for the productive Workbook.
+The service allows a productive Workbook to remain in use while the VB-Project in a copy of it is developed/modified/maintained.
+When all changes had been done the VB-Project of the productive Workbook is synchronized.
+The benefit: A significant shorter downtime for the productive Workbook.
 > As with the _Export_ and _Update_ service, this service has no user interface!
-The service is invoked when the _Sync-Target-Workbook_ (i.e. the temporarily moved productive Workbook) is opened from within the configured _Synchronization Target Folder_ provided the _Sync-Source-Workbook_ (i.e the copy of the productive Workbook) resides in the _Serviced Development and Test Folder_.
+The service is invoked when the _Sync-Target-Workbook_ (i.e. the temporarily moved productive Workbook) is opened from within the configured _Synchronization Target Folder_.
+Provided the _Sync-Source-Workbook_ (i.e the copy of the productive Workbook) resides in the _Serviced Development and Test Folder_.

 ## Installation
 1. Download and open [CompMan.xlsb][1]